programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

   - The second, under the `label` key, will specify the text to display in the dropdown bar.
   - The third, under the `method` key, will specify how to modify the chart (e.g. update, restyle, animate etc.).

-Following these steps, we will be able to add a dropdown bar to flick between a barchart and piechart depicting weapon use in Philadelphia homicides.
+Following these steps, we will be able to add a dropdown bar to toggle between a barchart and piechart depicting weapon use in Philadelphia homicides.
 By default, Plotly Express will position the dropdown bar in the **top-left** of the figure.

 Let's take a look at this in practice: